EandrewJones/algorithms/README.md

-# algorithms
+# Python Algorithms

-A collection of essential algorithms and data structures implemented in Python
+This repo contains a collection of essential algorithms and data structures implemented in Python.

+Scripts with potential technical interview questions and answers are also included.

+## Data Structures

+- Arrays

+## Algorithms